wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-san.md

 The article includes an overview and deployment prerequisites.
 It walks you through configuring and enable replication in VMM and the Site Recovery vault.
 You'll discover and classify SAN storage in VMM, provision LUNs, and allocate storage to Hyper-V clusters.
 It finishes up by testing failover to make sure everything's working as expected.

-If you run into problems <!-- keep by customization: begin -->, <!-- keep by customization: end --> post your questions on the [Azure Recovery Services <!-- deleted by customization Forum](https://social.msdn.microsoft.com:443/forums/azure/zh-cn/home?forum=hypervrecovmgr) --><!-- keep by customization: begin --> Forum](https://social.msdn.microsoft.com/Forums/azure/zh-CN/home?forum=windowsazurezhchs) <!-- keep by customization: end -->.
+If you run into problems post your questions on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com:443/forums/azure/zh-cn/home?forum=hypervrecovmgr).

 ## Overview
 This scenario protects your workloads by backing up Hyper-V virtual machines from one on-premises VMM site to another using SAN replication.